-"gave [His] back to those who strike" did.
+For your faith did not atone for sins.
+Jesus did.
+The One who "set [His] face like a flint" toward Jerusalem (Is.
+50:7), toward Zion, toward Golgotha did.
+The One who "gave [His] back to those who strike" did.
 The One who gave His "cheeks to those who pull out the beard," did.
-The One who "hid not [His] face from disgrace and spitting" did.
+The One who "hid not [His] face from disgrace and spitting" did (Is.
+50:6).
 The One who humbled Himself and endured the shame of the cross did.
 The One who was vindicated by cross and resurrection did.
 The One whose blood sacrifice propitiated the sins of the world did.

-And He did it even though neither His disciples' faith nor your faith were big as a mustard seed, big enough to move mountains, or big enough to cast out demons.
-He did it not only to atone for your sins, but also, like the father in our Gospel lesson, that your faith in Him, who could do such a marvelous thing, might be strengthened in its hearing.
+And He did it even though neither His disciples' faith, nor the father's faith, nor your faith were as big as a mustard seed, big enough to move mountains, or big enough to cast out demons.
+He did it not only to atone for your sins, but also that your faith in Him, who could do such a marvelous thing, might be strengthened.
+"Lord, help our unbelief."